-1.1.5 The implementation of the CMPCF for Business Plan submissions in England, Wales and Scotland has sometimes led to the use of theoretical 'black-box' models which cannot be supported by the available data.
+3B.1.5 Asset maintenance analysis has sometimes resulted in the use of theoretical 'black-box' models which cannot be supported by the available data.
 This type of approach can provide misleading answers dictated by poor quality data.
 The company is expected to use practical, targeted and transparent methodologies which can be tested and developed as information improves over time.

-1.1.6 In our approach to asset maintenance the Utility Regulator set out some of the main techniques available for assessing asset maintenance investment requirements and for developing a plan for asset maintenance.
+3B.1.6 In our approach to asset maintenance the Utility Regulator set out some of the main techniques available for assessing asset maintenance investment requirements and for developing a plan for asset maintenance.
 We also identified the information we would expect the company to provide when it applied these techniques.
 In broad terms these techniques either: